Skip to content

 Assignment vs. sublease (quick definitions)

-• Sublease: you stay on the lease but rent the space (or part of it) to someone else.
+• Sublease: you stay on the lease but rent the space (or part of it) to someone else for some or all of the remaining term (sublease).
+The subtenant pays you; you keep paying the landlord.

 Common landlord requirements (and what to push back on)